Frequently Asked Questions

 Are visitors allowed on campus?

-Admissions and athletics visits are welcomed by appointment.
+Yes.
+Admissions and prospective student-athlete visits are welcomed by appointment.
 All visits should be scheduled in advance.
-All other visits must be approved, and guests must check in through the Campus Safety and Security Office.
+All other guests must be met by their campus host.
+The Campus Safety and Security Office can provide assistance.

 Who should I contact about technology issues?